fosshostorg/policy/README.md

 -   describing the purpose and intent of procedures specifically established by our policy for handling information
 -   describing how we create and maintenance procedures considering the information sensitivity and other factors

 Some too portion of the complete set represented by all policies and procedures may secret, in that to some degree or in some parts they may be internal-use only.
 For example for example, certain source code, branches, ticketing notes or other documentation may contain such information or by reference or inference touch upon privacy controls or specifically controlled information as we may retain and/or use for internal or other purposes as elsewhere in our policies and procedures specifically specified, wherefore items included herein and by reference, even as may be as specifically made internal-use or otherwise classified not for distributor/publication, e.g. to the public, are not to be distributed otherwise and expect and documented specifically herein and above, and within confine and by these extensions this is our full and complete reference in our policy and procedure, including for example such details in terms any or all a known exceptions, or and reported on as so described herein as such, with the provision that no further act lower in this policy or procedural guidance above the prior items is to be construed as relinquishing the authorities or responsibility defined under our articles or above as items of our policy, though they may delegated as a matter of course where well demonstrably established as routine and regular and duly reported as may regard within this single document including such private references as it may to be considered complete require.

-NOTE: this concludes our policies, refer to the ITEMS below for any completed or other procedure and/or policies and procedural language work-in-process, documentation and references regarding FOSS products and services we directly or by extension provide along with their licenses and any unique guidance or perspective we may have regarding our use, and such else as we may include or allow to be included and generally to demonstrate or effect or otherwise progress toward that herein and/or as duly referenced, and whereas we may (as prudent and courteously, publicly) provide for a transparent reliable alternative for FOSS projects, attending to their regular and necessary internet services and for such hosting needs without charging them or anyone specifically for any given services, and this including all of the above and below including those public external or private internal and secret forms referenced herein. and together these with our articles as filed with the office of the UK CIC regulator form or as may be ammended and duly recorded herein while our articles are being reflied or updated or otherwise consistude by or for this or a similar authority, and when taken together all of these for our complete and sole policy and/or procedure, and otherwise no document or contract controls the actions of our directors or other volunteers without it is expressly and duly provided for and reported herein.
+NOTE: this concludes our policies, refer to the information above for any completed or other procedure and/or policies and procedural language work-in-process, documentation and references regarding FOSS products and services we directly or by extension provide along with their licenses and any unique guidance or perspective we may have regarding our use, and such else as we may include or allow to be included and generally to demonstrate or effect or otherwise progress toward that herein and/or as duly referenced, and whereas we may (as prudent and courteously, publicly) provide for a transparent reliable alternative for FOSS projects, attending to their regular and necessary internet services and for such hosting needs without charging them or anyone specifically for any given services, and this including all of the above and below including those public external or private internal and secret forms referenced herein. and together these with our articles as filed with the office of the UK CIC regulator form or as may be ammended and duly recorded herein while our articles are being reflied or updated or otherwise consistude by or for this or a similar authority, and when taken together all of these for our complete and sole policy and/or procedure, and otherwise no document or contract controls the actions of our directors or other volunteers without it is expressly and duly provided for and reported herein.